Skip to main content

 Part 3: Using Key Metrics to Drive Strategy

-Refine Marketing Efforts
+Refine Your Marketing Efforts

 Improve User Experience

-Enhance Conversion Pathways
+Optimize Conversion Pathways

 Conclusion